Prepare Yourself and Your Practice to Confidently and Ethically Respond to Emotional Support Animal Requests

 - Learn the laws relating to ESAs,

-- Explore ethical issues pertaining to ESAs and mental health practice,
+- Explore ethical issues and state laws pertaining to ESAs and your discipline of mental health practice,

 - Increase your competence and confidence when it comes to ESAs,

-- Prepare your practice by developing your ESA policy and letter template, and
+- Prepare your practice by developing your very own ESA policy and letter template, and

 - Provide yourself the opportunity to learn something new, to transform you practice, and to attract new clientele (and boost your income) with the addition of ESA assessment services.